AbigailEckstein/NS2025Crochet/README.md

 and for fiber art pattern designers to make instructions that are understandable for more people.

 Framework used: Django
-Languages used: HTML, CSS, Javascript
+Languages used: HTML, CSS, Javascript, Python